24 Hours Orthopaedic Emergency & Ambulance Service: +91 7028859555

 February 26, 2026

-Rheumatoid arthritis is a condition most people associate with knee or shoulder pain.
+Rheumatoid arthritis in hands is a condition often overlooked, as many people associate arthritis with knee or shoulder pain.
 However, one of the most delicate and commonly affected areas is the hand and wrist.
-When rheumatoid arthritis involves these small joints, it is often referred to as a rheumatoid hand.

 It is not simply “hand pain.”
-It is a progressive inflammatory condition that can gradually change the structure and function of the fingers if not addressed in time.
+Rheumatoid arthritis is a progressive inflammatory condition that can gradually change the structure and function of the fingers if not treated early.

 What Is Rheumatoid Hand?